edwardsmith999/TTCF4LAMMPS/README.md

 ![alt text](https://github.com/edwardsmith999/TTCF/blob/master/children.png)

-From each initial state, three further mirrored (two in the figure) states are generated.
+From each initial state, three further mirrored states are generated (two in the figure).
 These futher initial states guarantee that the phase average of the dissipation function is identically null and hence the convergence of the integral is ensured.
 The following mappings are used in this script

 ```math
 \bigl(x_i\;,\;y_i\;,\;z_i\;,\;p_{xi}\;,\;p_{yi}\;,\;p_{zi}\bigr)\longrightarrow\bigl(x_i\;,\;y_i\;,\;z_i\;,\;p_{xi}\;,\;p_{yi}\;,\;p_{zi}\bigr)\\